ankitag153/weather-automation/README.md

 # weather
 This project is for automation weather APIs.
+Since Karate is an open-source Java project, it can run almost anywhere.
+Here’s my system config:

+Windows 10 , 64 Bit OS
+Java 1.8.0_40
+Apache Maven 3.6.1
+Karate 0.9.5.RC5
+Intellij Community Edition
+-- In Intellij IDE, click on Settings> Plugins Download the plugins for   Maven, Gherkin and Cucumber for Java.
+Restart IDE

 How to :
-	Clone the above repository in your local machine
+1)	Clone the above repository in your local machine.
+Maven would start importing some repository.
+It should import completely and then follow further steps.
-	Open the project in IntelliJ and right click on project and click : “Build Module : ‘weather-automation” 	Expand the project on left side and Navigate to src->test->java->examples.weather->current->WeatherRunner.
+2) Open the project in IntelliJ and right click on project and click : “Build Module : ‘weather-automation”.
+3) 	Expand the project on left side and Navigate to src->test->java->examples.weather->current->WeatherRunner.
 Right click and click on Run WeatherRunner
-	Navigate to your local machine project folder  and check folder “cucumber-html-reports”.
+4)	Navigate to your local machine project folder  and check folder “cucumber-html-reports”.
+The existing run report is available in target folder
-	Click on the .html file to see the Cucumber Report
+5)	Click on the .html file to see the Cucumber Report

 Bugs Found: